virusme/Automated-Trader-for-The-Chartist/README.md

 **The software comes with**:

 * Host of simplified features for trading with [Interactive Brokers](http://www.interactiverbrokers.com) via IB Gateway API connectivity
+* Facility to handle multiple trading accounts
+* Always in-sync with Interactive Brokers servers
+* Ease of use
 * One click process for downloading, processing, placing and reporting of **The Chartist**'s [US Power Setups](https://www.thechartist.com.au/Benefits/short-term-share-trading.html) (activation license key required)
+* Active monitoring of placed orders
+* Facility to place delayed orders [*coming soon*]
 * Set and forget hands-free feature for performing the one-click process automatically everyday at a designated time [*disabled feature*]
-* Active monitoring of placed orders [*coming soon*]

-*Warning: In this version of the software, the orders are not actively monitored.
-If you are using MARGIN greater than 1.0 please be aware that US HFT orders are not actively monitored.
-The next version of this software will be shipped with active monitoring feature.*

 **Requirements**: